-Values with the unit '--' are not used in the current configuration of the function block and in case of error the five lines in the middle ('Sum:' to 'Outp.
-4') will be replaced by an error message.
+In case of an error, an error number will replace the value.
 A faulty value or a value to large to be displayed (more than 6 digits) is substituted by a number of dashes.

-The 'Type' and 'Mode' fields shows how the function block is configured ('Hardware Configuration' and 'Calibration').
+The 'Type' and 'Mode' shows how the function block is configured ('Hardware Config.' and 'Calibration').

-The 'Status' field represents sixteen discrete data bits and the meaning of each bit can be found in chapter 7 'Communication' section 'Modbus protocol', 'Function Block X: Status'.
+The 'Status' represents sixteen discrete data bits and the meaning of each bit can be found in chapter 7 'Communication' section 'Modbus protocol', 'Function Block X: Status'.

 The 'Input A - D' is always the force and input signal values to the function block while the exact meaning of the rest of the values are depending on the current configuration of the function block.
 A more detailed explanation of the data content can be found in chapter 3 'Instrument Functionality'.
-Use key F1 (Prev) and F2 (Next) to scroll among the used Function Blocks.